 It is a place where the themes of integration and mutual knowledge are developed.
 A place where a new concept of community is created.
 Where different communities learn to know each other.

-From April to October (and even beyond) on the fields scattered in every neighborhood, the challenges of three against three go on for hours, even until late at night.
+From April to October (and even beyond) on the fields scattered in every neighbourhood, the challenges of three against three go on for hours, even until late at night.
 Students and fifty-year-olds alternate on the cement playground, the integration has already taken place here.
 The playgrounds host diverse humanity, which in this continuous giving and receiving of the ball carries out an experience of reciprocity and trust towards a possible multicultural coexistence.

 A film by